SuperBox64/StarPlayrX/README.md

-Official Statement Regarding App Store Removal.
 StarPlayrX has been removed from the App Store following actions from SiriusXM

-See:
-https://starplayrx.com
+See Official Statement Regarding App Store Removal: https://starplayrx.com